 If after reviewing the recording, photographs and/or measurements from the virtual inspection a homeowner or builder does not agree with the results of the inspection or the assessment, they can advise the Tarion representative and Tarion will then consider next steps, which may include scheduling an in-person reinspection.

 Unavoidable Delays / Closings / PDIs

-Does the resumption of timelines trigger the remobilization phase and Second Notice for the Unavoidable Delay provisions of the addendum?
+Now that the province-wide stay-at-home order is lifted, will it trigger the remobilization phase and Second Notice for the Unavoidable Delay provisions of the addendum?

 No. The determinations for each stage of the process for extending Critical Dates due to Unavoidable Delay must be done on a case-by-case basis by the vendor.
 Please see the Q&A on COVID-19: Unavoidable Delay & Critical Dates.

-The timing of remobilization and the Second Notice for Unavoidable Delays should not be governed by whether the ‘outbreak” itself continues or whether the Government of Ontario’s emergency order is still in place.
+The timing of remobilization and the Second Notice for Unavoidable Delays should not be governed by whether the ‘outbreak” itself continues or whether the Government of Ontario’s emergency declaration and stay-at-home order is still in place.
 The COVID-19 outbreak is an Unavoidable Delay event and it is the impacts of the outbreak on the delivery of the home (including the remobilization period) which determine when the Second Notice should be sent.
-For example, if the vendor has made the assessment of the impacts and believes the impediments to closing are removed, it is permissible to send out the Second Notice -- even if the emergency order has not yet been lifted or even after it has been lifted -- so long as the order itself does not prevent or impact the delivery of the home.
+For example, if the vendor has made the assessment of the impacts and believes the impediments to closing are removed, it is permissible to send out the Second Notice so long as the order itself does not prevent or impact the delivery of the home.